-Beginning during capelin migration in mid-spring, many large whale species follow schools of fish to gorge themselves after several months of fasting in the subtropical waters of the North Atlantic.
-The whales thus spend the summer in the cold waters of the St. Lawrence and in subarctic waters to feed, and then migrate to warm temperate/subtropical waters to reproduce.
-During their migration, the whales travel far into the St. Lawrence, dispersing in the Gulf and continuing their journey into the Middle Estuary (to Rivière-du-Loup on the south shore and Saint-Siméon on the north shore).
-Some areas are rich in plankton and other tiny marine organisms that attract fish, which in turn are the whales’ favourite prey.
-These ideal whale-watching locations were identified decades ago and can be found throughout the regions of Québec maritime.
+Beginning during capelin migration in mid-spring, many of the great cetaceans follow schools of fish to gorge themselves after several months of fasting in the subtropical waters of the North Atlantic.
+The whales thus spend the summer feeding in the cold waters of the St. Lawrence and in subarctic waters and then migrate to subtropical and warm temperate waters to reproduce.
+During their migration, the whales travel far into the St. Lawrence, dispersing in the Gulf and continuing their journey into the Upper Estuary (as far as Rivière-du-Loup on the south shore and Saint-Siméon on the north shore).
+Some areas are rich in plankton and other tiny marine organisms that attract fish, which are the whales’ favourite prey.
+These ideal whale-watching sites were identified decades ago and can be found throughout the maritime regions of Québec.

-Of course, you don’t have to board a boat to see belugas and minke whales; you can spot plenty of them from the shore.
-The best places to observe these magnificent marine mammals in Tadoussac are Pointe-Noire (Baie-Sainte-Catherine) and Pointe-de-l’Islet (Tadoussac) at the mouth of the Saguenay Fjord, Tadoussac Bay and the top of the Tadoussac dunes (Saguenay–St. Lawrence Marine Park), as well as at the mouth of the Sainte-Marguerite River (Parc national du Fjord-du-Saguenay).
-To learn more about marine mammals, plan a visit to the Marine Mammal Interpretation Centre (CIMM).
+Belugas and minke whales are among the species you can observe from the shore.
+The best places to see these marine mammals in the Tadoussac area are Pointe-Noire (Baie-Sainte-Catherine) and Pointe-de-l’Islet (Tadoussac), at the mouth of the Saguenay Fjord, as well as around Tadoussac Bay, from the top of the Tadoussac dunes (Saguenay–St. Lawrence Marine Park) and around the mouth of the Sainte-Marguerite River (Parc national du Fjord-du-Saguenay).
+To learn more about marine mammals, be sure to also plan a visit to the Marine Mammal Interpretation Centre (CIMM) in Tadoussac.

-A little further east, you can see spouts and whale backs (fin whales, humpbacks) just off Cap de Bon-Désir.
-Minke whales often swim up close to the shore, and blue whales, fin whales and humpbacks sometimes feed just a few hundred metres from the coast.
+A little further east, you can see whale spouts and backs (fin whales, humpbacks) just off Cap de Bon-Désir.
+Minke whales often swim quite close to the shore, while blue whales, fin whales and humpbacks sometimes feed just a few hundred metres from the coast.

-Whales are scattered all along the Côte-Nord and Lower North Shore coasts, from Les Escoumins to Blanc-Sablon, with a few clusters between Rivière-au-Tonnerre and Havre-Saint-Pierre (including in the Mingan Archipelago National Park Reserve, around Anticosti Island and in the Blanc-Sablon area).
-In June, you can watch minke whales feed near the shoreline along Route 138, 70 km (45 mi.) east of Sept-Îles.
+Whales are scattered all along the coast of Côte-Nord, including along the Lower North Shore, from Les Escoumins to Blanc-Sablon, with a few clusters between Rivière-au-Tonnerre and Havre-Saint-Pierre (including in the Mingan Archipelago National Park Reserve, around Anticosti Island and in the Blanc-Sablon area).
+In June, you can watch minke whales feed near the shoreline along Route 138, about 70 km (45 mi.) east of Sept-Îles.

-The easternmost tip of the Gaspé Peninsula is another prime location in Québec for observing marine mammals.
-Forillon National Park and Parc national de l’Île-Bonaventure-et-du-Rocher-Percé are both excellent sites for watching whales and dolphins (long-finned pilot whales, Atlantic white-sided dolphins).
-You can hear whale blows (fin whales, humpbacks and occasionally blue whales) from Forillon National Park (Cap-Gaspé, Cap-Bon-Ami, Cap-des-Rosiers, Gaspé Bay) and from Bonaventure Island.
+The easternmost tip of the Gaspé Peninsula, from Gaspé to Percé, is one of the best places in Québec to admire marine mammals.
+Forillon National Park and Parc national de l’Île-Bonaventure-et-du-Rocher-Percé are both excellent sites for watching whales and Atlantic white-sided dolphins.
+You can spot the blows of fin whales, humpbacks and occasionally blue whales from Forillon National Park (Cap-Gaspé, Cap-Bon-Ami, Cap-des-Rosiers, Gaspé Bay) and Bonaventure Island.

-The maritime regions of Québec are by far the best whale-watching destinations in the world.
-From land or by sea, Québec maritime offers a multitude of opportunities to observe these immense marine mammals.
+The maritime regions of Québec are by far one of the best whale-watching destinations in Canada as well as the world.
+From land or by sea, these regions offer a multitude of opportunities to observe these immense marine mammals.
 Start planning your trip today!